uuhnaut69/DInj-IoC-IoC-Container/README.md

   - Inversion of Control can be achieved through various mechanisms such as: Strategy design pattern, Service Locator pattern, Factory pattern, and Dependency Injection (DI).

 **Dependency Injection (DI)** is a pattern through which to implement IoC, where the control being inverted is the setting of object’s dependencies.
+Benefits of using DI:

+  - Helps in Unit testing.
+  - Boiler plate code is reduced, as initializing of dependencies is done by the injector component.
+  - Extending the application becomes easier.
+  - Helps to enable loose coupling, which is important in application programming.

   Injection types:

   - Field Injection